littleximena/BeReal/README.md

-**Name of your app** is an app that allows users to register an account, log in, show a feed of posts when  users log in, can upload new posts from library and includes captions.
+BeReal is an app that allows users to register an account, log in, show a feed of posts when  users log in, can upload new posts from library and includes captions.
 App Additionally stays logged in when closed and is able to logout.

 Time spent: 8 hours spent in total